MystenLabs/minting-server/README.md

 A `.publish.res.json` file will be generated with important information that you will need to set up the cluster.
 These fields are used to configure the `request_processor` service and test the system using an example smart contract.

-Create a `.env` file to the root directory directory as indicated in the `.env.example` file.
+Create a `.env` file to the root directory as indicated in the `.env.example` file.

 Then, to set up the cluster simply run: